matt-gold/single-spa-angular-cli/README.md

 # single-spa-angular-cli
 Single-spa starter project in an Angular CLI container application.
-This has not been optimized for production, it is recommended to use webpack externals to avoid reloading shared dependencies and to use resource hints to help load child application.
+This has not been optimized for production, it is recommended to use webpack externals to avoid reloading shared dependencies, and to use resource hints to preload child applications, although your specific use case will ultimately determine the optimal load strategy.
 ### Other resources
 This example was created as part of this presentation: [youtube link](https://www.youtube.com/watch?v=GALSD2U7HOI&feature=youtu.be)